mattcooperdev/Wavey/README.md

 **Features planned:**
 * User Profile - Create, Read, Update and Delete
 * Posts - Users can create, read, update and delete their own posts
-* Other Users posts - Users can read, like, save other Users' posts
+* Other Users posts - Users can read, like, and comment on other Users' posts
 * Profiles - Users can view other user profiles
 * Users can login to their account, change their password or their email
 * Users can reset their password if they forget it
 * Users can logout of their account
-* Users need to be registered and logged in to access post creation, like, save functionality and access other users profiles.
+* Users need to be registered and logged in to create and like posts and access other users profiles.
 * Responsive Design - the site needs to be fully responsive to cover a wide spectrum of screen sizes
-* Alternative colour modes available

 ### The Structure Plane